username227/MuteLED/README.md

 If these commands work to turn on and off your LED, this module should work by default.
 ### Important:
 If the above commands do not work, then don't give up.
 Please visit [this wiki page](https://github.com/username227/MuteLED/wiki/Get-Support-For-Your-Laptop-Model) where several other sets of commands known to work on other HP laptop models are listed.
-If any set of commands from that wiki page work, follow the instructions in the article to open an issue and I will try to incorporate support for your laptop model as quickly as possible.
+If any set of commands from that wiki page work, follow the instructions in the article to open a new issue with the Request LED Support template and I will try to incorporate support for your laptop model as quickly as possible.

 ### Installation:
 If you are on Arch or an Arch-derivative, you can install through the AUR [here](https://aur.archlinux.org/packages/muteled), or download the package from releases.
 I have also included a deb file for debian-based distros (but I haven't tested it, so let me know if you run into issues).